SpacyFranky/holbertonschool-low_level_programming/README.md

-# This is reposiroty is about everything that is low-level programming.
+# This reposiroty is about everything that is low-level programming.